 Student enrolments in Independent schools have been growing consistently over decades.
 The growth in enrolments reflects the health of the sector.

-In the last decade, the average annual increase in full-time enrolments in the Independent sector, at 2.1 per cent, has consistently exceeded the average growth at Catholic systemic (0.8 per cent) and government (1.1 per cent) schools.
+In the last decade, the average annual increase in full-time enrolments in the Independent sector, at 2.4 per cent, has consistently exceeded the average growth at Catholic systemic (0.7 per cent) and government (1.0 per cent) schools.
 The Independent sector has consistently exceeded student population growth year on year.

-In the past five years, 83 per cent of enrolment growth has been in New South Wales, Victoria and Queensland.
+In the past five years, 80 per cent of enrolment growth has been in New South Wales, Victoria and Queensland.

 In the past five years, the highest rates of enrolment growth across the Independent sector nationally are from schools with fees less than $5000.

-Both the major cities and regional areas are experiencing strong growth, most notably in inner regional areas.
+Both the major cities and regional areas are experiencing strong growth, most notably in outer regional areas.
 Remote areas of Australia have seen little growth in Independent schools, often due to low population growth in these areas.

 Although projections by the Australian Bureau of Statistics suggest school population growth will slow over the coming years, the Independent school sector is projected to continue to increase its enrolment share and experience strong growth, year on year.